 The Trust Fund is an unincorporated entity created by Chapter 116, Article 26, of the North Carolina General Statutes and The University of North Carolina Board of Governors Resolution of June 9, 1978.
-The Trust Fund is a self-insurance program established to provide professional medical malpractice liability covering The University of North Carolina Hospitals at Chapel Hill (the Hospitals) and The University of North Carolina at Chapel Hill Physicians and Associates (UNC P&A), the program participants.
+The Trust Fund is a self-insurance program established to provide professional medical malpractice liability covering the Hospitals and The University of North Carolina at Chapel Hill Physicians and Associates (UNC P&A), the program participants.
 The Trust Fund provides coverage for program participants and individual health care practitioners working as employees, agents, or officers of program participants.
 The Trust Fund is exempt from federal and state income taxes, and is not subject to regulation by the North Carolina Department of Insurance.

-Participation in the Trust Fund is open to the University of North Carolina, any constituent institution of the University of North Carolina, the Hospitals, and any health care institution, agency or entity that has an affiliation agreement with the University of North Carolina, with a constituent institution of the

-University of North Carolina, or with the Hospitals.
+Participation in the Trust Fund is open to the University of North Carolina, any constituent institution of the University of North Carolina, the Hospitals, and any health care institution, agency or entity that has an affiliation agreement with the University of North Carolina, with a constituent institution of the University of North Carolina, or with the Hospitals.
 Only the UNC P&A and the Hospitals have participated in the Trust Fund to date.
 Participants provide management and administrative services to the Trust Fund at no cost.